Algebraic twists of modular forms and Hecke orbits: Application of the Riemann Hypothesis

 for all $n\not=x$ in $\Ff_p$.
-If $a=0$, it is obvious again that the weight is $(p,1)$-good.
-If $a\not=0$, what this means is that the trace weight $K(n)$ arises also from the (possibly) different Fourier trace sheaf $\tilde{\sheaf{F}}$, whose Fourier transform (rather, a Tate twist) is geometrically isomorphic to the irreducible sheaf
+By Proposition \ref{pr-geo-isom-criterion}, the trace function $K(n)$ is a multiple of the trace function of the (possibly) different Fourier trace sheaf $\tilde{\sheaf{F}}$, whose Fourier transform is geometrically isomorphic to the irreducible sheaf